A guide to buying property in Italy as an American

 Can Americans legally buy property in Italy?

-Non-EU citizens, including Americans, face no significant restrictions when purchasing Italian property.
-Whether you're interested in a charming villa in Tuscany, a modern apartment in Milan, or a historic property in Rome, you'll find the market accessible and welcoming to foreign buyers.
+Whether you're interested in a charming villa in Tuscany, a modern apartment in Milan, or a historic property in Rome, it is generally straightforward to buy property in Italy as a US citizen, with the market accessible and welcoming to American buyers.

 Residency and visa considerations

-It's important to understand that buying property in Italy as a foreigner does not automatically grant residency rights or any special visa status.
-As an American, you'll still be subject to standard Schengen Area rules, which typically allow for stays of up to 90 days within any 180-day period.
+Buying property in Italy as a foreigner does not automatically grant residency rights or any special visa status.
+As an American, you'll still be subject to standard Schengen Area rules, which allow stays of up to 90 days within any 180-day period.

 If you plan to spend extended periods in your Italian home, you'll need to explore visa options.
 The most common for property owners is the Elective Residency Visa, designed for retirees and those with sufficient passive income who don't need to work in Italy.